500 Alton Park

-The Client and the City of Miami Beach challenged the design team to develop a project that was community oriented, lowered the density and intensity of a pre-existing approved project on the same site and contributed to the community; the result is a public park that completes the continuous boardwalk circumference of South Beach.
+Our Client and the City of Miami Beach challenged the design team to develop a project that was community oriented, lowered the density and intensity of a pre-existing approved project on the same site and contributed to the community; the result is a public park that completes the continuous boardwalk circumference of South Beach.

 The design of the project coincided with the completion of the ULI and Harvard research reports relating to the issue of sea level rise.
 Miami Beach sits at the epicenter of the discussion regarding sea level rise.
 This project is intended to show how resilient a community Miami Beach can be.
 The park itself becomes that example, with Landscape Architecture as a green resiliency solution.

-The Park on Fifth: Landscape as a solution
+500 Alton Park: Landscape as a solution

 Where once there were empty and degraded lots, a new development of glass and steel with nearly 2-acres of private park and roof gardens and 3-acres of public park for people and wildlife will become part of the new Miami Beach skyline.
 It will improve the city’s air, clean and slow storm water, cool the urban heat island, reduce energy, and water use, and provide critical habitat support for wildlife in the fragmented ecosystem.

-Even on roof decks, large plant beds with diverse, naturalistic plant groupings foster strong horizontal root growth that can develop into complete living plant and soil communities.
 The park includes an exceptional collection of regional plant communities representing the indigenous ecosystems of the Coastal Dune Maritime Forrest, saltwater marsh, and mangrove forest.
 Broad palettes for each plant community include keystone canopy, shrub, and groundcover species.
 Mixed ages, sizes and arrangements of these species mimic natural vegetative clusters.
 Rather than broad swaths of a single plant species, the park’s wide range of species maximizes diversity and resiliency and provides opportunities to test the viability of species that are rarely highlighted in urban landscapes.
 Restoring or recreating native plant habitat is vital to preserving biodiversity, and this project provides a high-profile opportunity for people to visit with ecosystems they might not otherwise encounter.
 Landscapes like this are part of the city’s rich mosaic and can become part of ongoing education and research activities.

 The functional, connected city